How to Use the Vim <leader> KeyPublished: - Last Modified:

 Vim is a keyboard driven text editor which means there are a lot of keyboard shortcuts and commands.
 The <leader> key is a vim tool that can be used to create personalized shortcuts.
 Let’s discuss a few different ways to create our own shortcuts.

-Custom <leader> key
+Change the <leader> key

 Mapping vim commands